-Very ideal for Gorilla tracking, Mgahinga Gorilla National Park is found in far southwestern Uganda, bordering Rwanda in the south and Democratic Republic of Congo (DRC) in the west, with a geographical coverage of 33 square kilometres.
-Located 14 kms from Kisoro town, the park covers the northern slopes of the three Virunga Volcanoes including Mountain Muhavura (4,127 m), Mountain Gahinga (3,474 m) and Mountain Sabinyo (3,645 m).
+Very ideal for Gorilla trekking, Mgahinga Gorilla National Park is found in far southwestern Uganda, bordering Rwanda in the south and Democratic Republic of Congo (DRC) in the west, with a geographical coverage of 33 square kilometres.
+Located 14 kms from Kisoro town, the Mgahinga national park covers the northern slopes of the three Virunga Volcanoes including Mountain Muhavura (4,127 m), Mountain Gahinga (3,474 m) and Mountain Sabinyo (3,645 m).
 The three countries, Uganda, Rwanda and DR Congo, each protects its own portion of the Virungas, with Volcanoes National Park for Rwanda, Virunga National Park in Congo and Mhaginga on the Ugandan side.
 The three parks together form the 434-square kilometres of the Virunga Conservation Area (VCA).
 Mgahinga is 33.7 sq. km, just 8% of the VCA and the whole park is found Bufumbira County.

 Tour Activities at Mgahinga Gorilla National Park

 The park has about 39 mammal and 79 bird species.
 Animals like elephants, leopards, buffaloes and warthogs/bush pig are rarely seen at the park.
 But the most famous and common inhabitants of the park are the mountain gorillas.